degville/docs-cloud/en/install-openstack.md

 juju add-relation ceph-osd ntp
 ```

-All that's now left to do is wait for the output of `juju status` to show when
+All that's now left to do is wait on the output from `juju status` to show when
-everything is ready.
+everything is ready (everything turns green, if your terminal support colour).

-## Deploying OpenStack as a bundle
+## Deploy OpenStack as a bundle

 Stepping through the deployment of each application is the best way to
-understanding how OpenStack operates with Juju and how each application relates
+understanding how OpenStack and Juju operate, and how each application relates
 to one another.
 But it's a labour intensive process.

 The same deployment can be accomplished with a single command: